decentraland/adr/docs/ADR-14-l1-l2-governance-smart-contracts-architecture.md

 ### Cons

 - Risky by transmitting all the messages by the same bridge.
-An smart contract upgrade and a marketplace fee change will go to the same smart contract.
+A smart contract upgrade and a marketplace fee change will go to the same smart contract.

 ### Implications